California Taxi Accident Lawyers

 The taxicab industry is still booming despite its recent decreases from the popularity of ridesharing apps like Uber and Lyft.
 Hundreds of thousands of taxis roam the roadways of California, posing accident risks on and off the clock.
 There are two types of taxi accidents you might find yourself in: one in which you’re a passenger of the taxi or one in which a taxi driver strikes your vehicle.
-Either way, learn your rights and options according to the specialists at The Law Office of Arash Khorsandi of Los Angeles.
+Either way, learn your rights and options according to our firm’s specialists.

 Understanding Taxicab Accident Liability

 The taxi industry is complex, with many variations of the standard business model.
 Some taxi companies own the cabs and employ drivers that rent the vehicles.
 Others hire drivers that own their own cabs.
 Understanding who is liable for a crash can be tricky.
 It may be the driver, the company, both, or a third party.
 Say, for example, that your accident occurred due to a distracted taxi driver.
 The driver may have caused the crash, but the taxi company may be liable if the driver was acting within the scope of his or her job at the time of the collision.
 In this case, you may be able to sue the driver and the company.

 Settlement in a bicycle versus taxi cab company accident; client suffered lower leg injuries.– Judd Ross Allen

 Some taxicab accident injuries do not stem from the fault of the driver or the taxi company, but a third party.
 This may be another driver that slams into your taxi, the manufacturer of a defective seatbelt, or the company responsible for maintaining the cab.
 In a third-party lawsuit, you may still be able to hold the taxi driver or company partially responsible.